-Configure the ServiceNow web trigger to listen for When new record is inserted event in the Incident table of the ServiceNow instance.
-When a new record is added to the Incident table, the trigger initiates the Message Box action.
+The ServiceNow web trigger monitors the Incidents table of a ServiceNow instance for events.
+When a new record is added to the Incident table, the trigger initiates the Message Box action to display the incident number.

 Prerequisites